 La Maison 1888

 La Maison 1888 is actually in Danang, inside the stunning Intercontinental Danang Sun Peninsula Resort.
 I wanted to include it on my list here, as many people visiting Hoi An actually stay in one of the beachside resorts on the Danang strip, making La Maison 1888 around a 30-minute drive (it would probably be closer to an hour from Hoi An).
 For a special occasion, it is certainly worth the trip.

+If you are looking for ideas on where to eat in Hoi An or Danang for a special occasion, this would be it.
 The setting is nothing short of fabulous, and La Maison 1888 was named in the Architectural Digest top ten list of the most beautiful new restaurants.
 The restaurant is reached via a funicular from the hotel lobby, a fun way to arrive at this stunning ‘antique’ colonial French mansion, resplendent with black and white floor tiles, leafy tropical plants and lavish furnishings.

 Children under 12 are not permitted in the restaurant, so book a babysitter and enjoy a very special date night at La Maison 1888.